BigBobandy/E-Commerce-Site/README.md

 ![Dirty Burger Logo](./front-end/src/assets/borger-logo.png)

-Dirty Burger, also known as E-Commerce-Site, is a mock full-stack web application designed to emulate the experience of an e-commerce platform.
+This project is a full-stack web application designed to emulate the experience of an e-commerce platform.
 While the site doesn't process real orders, it serves as a showcase for various features typically found in e-commerce applications.
 The project is hosted on Railway and can be accessed at www.dirtyburgerproject.com.

 Technologies Used